terraform-ibm-modules/terraform-ibm-icd-postgresql/examples/autoscale/README.md

 - A resource group if one is not passed in.
 - An ICD Postgresql database instance with autoscaling (automatically increase resources) enabled.

-:information_source: **Tip:** Make sure you understand the effects of autoscaling, especially for production environments.
+:exclamation: **Important:** Make sure you understand the effects of autoscaling, especially for production environments.
 See https://ibm.biz/autoscaling-considerations in the IBM Cloud Docs.